joachimdekker/master-thesis/docs/thesis/chapters/conclusion/acknowledgements.typ

 #heading([Acknowledgements], bookmarked: false, )

 First, I would like to thank Info Support for their continuous support, even when things outside of my control confronted me _head on_.
 Their understanding and patience during this time was truly appreciated.
-Especially my process supervisor Nikki Thissen, without whose encouragement and help this thesis would not have been written this easily.
+Especially my process supervisor Nikki Thissen.
+Without their encouragement and help this thesis would not have been written this easily.

 Naturally, I thank my supervisors.
 [Write something to Bjorn and Andrés]